Cow’s milk protein allergy, or CMPA, is the first allergy that appears during early childhood.

 Development program for Viaskin® Milk

-MILES trial is a multi-center, double-blind, placebo-controlled, randomized Phase I/II trial to study the safety and efficacy of Viaskin® Milk in pediatric patient populations (age 2 to 17) with IgE-mediated CMPA.
+The MILES trial (Viaskin MILk Efficacy and Safety) is a multi-center, double-blind, placebo-controlled, randomized Phase I/II trial to study the safety and efficacy of Viaskin Milk in pediatric patient populations (age 2 to 17) suffering from IgE-mediated cow’s milk protein allergy, or CMPA, with elevated IgE levels related to cow’s milk protein.

 Academic development program for Viaskin® Milk

-We conducted a double-blind, placebo-controlled pilot clinical trial of Viaskin® Milk with the AP-HP in 2005 in subjects with CMPA.
+In 2005, DBV Technologies conducted a double-blind, placebo-controlled pilot clinical trial of Viaskin® Milk with AP-HP in patients with cow’s milk protein allergy, or CMPA.

 In this clinical trial, children (age 3 months to 15 years) with high levels of specific IgE were unable to consume more than 10 mL of cow’s milk.